Mattyelele/mc-docs/Java/add-resource-pack.md

 6. Remember to click "Save File" on the bottom of the page once you have done this.
 7. Start your server again

+## SHA-1

+In some cases you are required to add SHA1 to your `server.properties`.
+In order to do this you just need to simply head over to: http://onlinemd5.com/.
+Upload your texture pack ZIP file an select `SHA1` and copy the response given in the input field.
+Then you can go over to your `server.properties` and add the SHA1 to `resource-pack-sha1=`.